Productivity and population

 You can also see that over time this relationship became stronger.
 After 1820, when the population of the world was about one billion, the link between the two became such that each time the population doubled, GDP per capita went up by a factor of almost 2.5.

-As I said, this is crude, but it is some evidence that at a very broad level the connection of the level of researchers available and the level of productivity are related.
+As I said, this is crude, but it is some evidence that at a very broad level the connection of the level of workers available and the level of productivity are related.
 It will also serve as some motivating evidence for how population and natural resources might be related (or not related) over time, as the evidence does not fit with a simple notion that increased population necessarily lowered living standards.